Comparing KE (BEKE) & The Competition

 |2.42

-KE currently has a consensus price target of $68.12, indicating a potential upside of 40.07%.
-As a group, “Real estate agents & managers” companies have a potential upside of 5.39%.
-Given KE’s stronger consensus rating and higher probable upside, analysts plainly believe KE is more favorable than its peers.
+KE currently has a consensus price target of $68.12, indicating a potential upside of 36.95%.
+As a group, “Real estate agents & managers” companies have a potential upside of 12.12%.
+Given KE’s stronger consensus rating and higher possible upside, equities analysts clearly believe KE is more favorable than its competitors.

 KE Holdings Inc., through its subsidiaries, engages in operating an integrated online and offline platform for housing transactions and services in the People's Republic of China.
 The company operates in three segments: Existing Home Transaction Services, New Home Transaction Services, and Emerging and Other Services.
 It facilitates various housing transactions ranging from existing and new home sales and home rentals to home renovation, real estate financial solutions, and other services.
 The company also owns and operates Lianjia, a real estate brokerage branded store; and owns Deyou, a franchise model for connected brokerage stores.
 The company was founded in 2001 and is headquartered in Beijing, China.